-Imagine being unexpectedly fired from your job despite having outstanding performance reviews and accolades.
-Imagine the frustration, sadness, confusion, and fear you’d feel after losing your position, just because of who you love.
-For longtime teacher Jimmie, she doesn’t have to imagine it.
-She actually had to live it.
+Imagine being unexpectedly fired from your job despite outstanding performance reviews and accolades.
+Imagine the frustration, sadness, confusion, and fear of losing your position, just because of who you love.
+Longtime teacher, Jimmie, doesn’t have to imagine it; she actually had to live it.

 Jimmie and Mindy’s wedding day was nothing short of a fairy-tale.
 It was Valentine’s Day 2016.
 Their wedding photos only begin to capture the utter joy.
-But their road to this happy moment hadn’t been easy.
+But their road to this happy moment wasn’t easy.

-Some years before their big day, Jimmie, Mindy, and their two children were living in London, Ohio.
-Jimmie was working as a teacher with stellar performance evaluations and was loved by her students and superiors.
+Some years before their big day, Jimmie was working as a teacher in London, Ohio.
+She had stellar performance evaluations and was loved by her students and superiors.
 In her last year working for a school that she loved, Jimmie received yet another excellent performance evaluation and was offered a written contract to teach for the following year.
 She couldn’t have been more thrilled.

 But then, two days later, she was unexpectedly let go from her job.

 At the time, Jimmie was told that it was because they didn’t need her as a teacher.
 This was confusing, because she taught Government (a subject that wasn’t at risk of being cut) and the school district was actually growing and expanding.
 Jimmie was later told that she had actually been fired because her superiors suspected that she is a lesbian1.
 Jimmie was shocked to learn that she didn’t have any protections from this type of discrimination in the state of Ohio—one of the 31 states where it’s legal to discriminate against LGBT2 people.

 She was heartbroken and scared.
 Not only did she lose a job she loved and was very good at, but she had to quickly find a new job because she had a family and two children to support.